-Well, the prices may be similar (usually mine are lower) and the fabrics may be the same (I was the first to offer tencel twill, for example; and linen is a favorite amongst many sling wearers and sewers).
+Well, the prices may be similar and the fabrics may appear to be the same.
 But I feel that my years of customer service and troubleshooting make SBP a better choice than what may be a brand-new startup, where the maker in question may not be able to answer your questions about wearing your sling, or may not have considered the mechanics of how a sling is sewn.

 For instance, the further away from the rings the first seam is sewn, the less the shoulder area will be able to spread out.
 The wider the pleats, the more unmanagable the shoulder can be, cutting into the wearer's neck and flowing over her arm.
+(I've seen some photos where the wearer's arm is litterally pinned to her side, the pleats are so wide.)
 The narrower the shoulder area is, the less you'll be able to spread it out.
-I've put a lot of time and testing into my slings, so you can rest assured they will fit most women correctly.
+I've put a lot of time and testing into my slings, so you can rest assured they will fit most wearers correctly.
 I've seen a number of slings where the sewing is so far from the rings, even the seller is unable to wear the sling correctly -- the fabric ends up all bunched up by her neck, or in a 4" area on top of her shoulder.
 That's not comfortable in the long run, and can be unsafe as well -- if the rings have to be worn low for the wearer to be able to spread the fabric over her shoulder, there's less room for the baby in the sling, and less fabric around the baby's body.

 Does the seller offer original directions?
 If not, it's likely they haven't fully considered how to help when a customer has a question about how to use a sling.
 It's my experience that in order to tell someone how to use a sling, you have to know it inside and out yourself.
 You have to have worn a sleepy newborn, or a heavy, struggling toddler, to really be able to troubleshoot those situations.
 I'm on my third "sling baby" now, and have years of experience with a wide range of ages and stages.
 If you email me, I'll be able to help.
 Will you get that kind of help from someone who is copying another company's wearing directions?
 Who knows.
 And of course, the photos used in their listings will tell you a lot -- are they even using their own slings correctly?
 If the rings are down near their ribs and they have to hold the child to keep them from falling out; or the fabric is all bunched up by their necks, they probably won't be able to help you wear a sling correctly or comfortably, either.